 No matter what the case, the role of almost all high frequencies that are audible to humans is quite remarkable.
 The high-fidelity (hi-fi) class of sounds or higher is reproduced to ensure the most reliable and the best linear sound of the respective frequencies with each other since it took place at the time of phonogram recording in the studio.
 The prevalence of strong peaks and dips in the speaker system’s frequency response shows that it cannot play music, which the author or sound engineer initially conceived at the stage of recording due to its design features.

-While listening to music, a person is able to hear all of the voices and instruments collectively, and each of these sounds lies in a certain frequency range.
-The frequency range of some instruments might be very narrow or limited, while some might contrarily, extend the lower to upper audible limits in a lateral way.
+When listening to music, a person is able to hear all voices and instruments collectively, and each of these sounds falls within a certain frequency range.
+The frequency range of some instruments may be very narrow or limited, while others, on the contrary, may extend laterally the lower and upper audible limits.

 In addition to that, various frequencies of sound which populate the audible frequency range has an associated unique threshold pain sensitivity!